crescent-network/crescent/x/liquidstaking/spec/04_messages.md

 - the delegator doesn't have bTokens
 - the active validator doesn't exist
 - the amount of bTokens is less than the minimum allowed unstaking
-- the `Amount` has a denomination different than one defined by `params.LiquidBondDenom`
+- the `Amount` has a denomination different than one defined by `params.BondedBondDenom`

 When this message is processed the following actions occur: